nuejs/www/blog/tailwind-misinformation-engine/index.md

 ---
-date: 2024-02-16
+date: 2024-02-18
-og: /img/dont-make-it-cleaner.png
+og: /img/tailwind-messaging-pillars.jpg
 include: [ext/glow]
 title: Tailwind marketing and misinformation engine
-desc: The origins and technological validity of utility classes and  Catalyst UI library in contrast to semantic HTML and CSS
+desc: The origins of Tailwind and how it is framed against semantic CSS
 thumb: glow-thumb.jpg
-draft: true
 ---